bpschmitt/offsite-k8s-workshop/03. Troubleshooting/README.md

 ## 03. Troubleshooting

-There are a few common commands used to begin the troubleshooting process for the majority of issues in a Kubernetes cluster.
+In this module you'll learn about some of the more common troubleshooting commands used when troubleshooting issues with a Kubernetes deployment.
 Those commands are:

 * `kubectl describe pod` (or other resources like `node`, `deployment`, etc)
 * `kubectl logs pod`